Josh-Hiz/SGBCourses/README.md

 make html
 ```

-## Current Problems:

-- **Week 4 Testing Mean and Testing Median need to be worked on, Week 7 nested modules simply cant have nested directories due to how Pyodide handles directories in the file system**

 ## Custom Directives and how to use them

 Sphinx and RestructredText in general rely on directives to do a lot of the heavy lifting.
 Here are some of the most common directives that you can use and how to use them: